 Plains Lakes

-The prairie has numerous dirt paths through sagebrush that can be accessed from Willet or Gray's Gable roads.
+The prairie has numerous trails through sagebrush that can be accessed from the east end of Willet, the intersection of 45th & Crow Streets, and the north end of Boulder Drive.
 Typical Laramie basin sagebrush birds frequent here in the summer months, as well as Steller's Jays and Mountain Bluebirds.
 Pronghorn are often seen in this area.

 Sand Creek and Chimney Rock